easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 An overview of all available easyconfig parameters can be obtained via ``eb --avail-easyconfig-params``, or ``eb -a`` for short.

-Refer to page :ref:`easyconfigs_parameters` for more information, the possible parameters are a very rich set.
+Refer to page :ref:`easyconfig_params` for more information, the possible parameters are a very rich set.

 Combine -a with ``--easyblock/-e`` to include parameters that are specific to a particular easyblock.
 For example::